As this approach is quite difficult to understand just by reading,

 As the mapping would be too much for this manual we provided a full sample

-in the demo test-suite
+in the demo test suite

-in the test-case
+in the procedure

 In order to use the created dictionary at every start of your web application you should

-your Setup node directly after launching the browser.
+your 'Setup' node directly after launching the browser.

-Install CustomWebResolver.
-That call can be parametrized accordingly.
+Install CustomWebResolver that can be configured accordingly.

-Besides the pure translation of web-page specifics into QF-Test classes, it's also
+Besides the pure translation of web page specifics into QF-Test classes, it's also

 possible to ignore certain components during recording.

-This is done via the parameters
+This is done via the categories

-Finally, we would like to show the differences in the recording of the component tree as it was originally and after implementing the custom web resolver as in the demo test-case of the demo test-suite.
+Finally, we would like to show the differences in the recording of the component tree as it was originally and after implementing the 'CustomWebResolver' as in the demo test case of the demo test suite.
 The figure below shows the recording without any resolvers on the left and the simplified tree on the left.

 |Figure 49.18: Simplification of WebCarConfigurator demo|

-|Last update: 01/09/2018
+|Last update: 10/11/2023|

 Copyright © 1999-2023 Quality First Software GmbH